art&York is a 3 day event celebrating art, design & contemporary craft at York Racecourse Events Centre, North Yorkshire.

 David Hockney owns two pieces of work from Helaina’s collection.

 Helaina Sharpley has regularly exhibited with us in Holmfirth over the past 10 years and also in York in 2015 & 2016.
+In 2018 she came back as one of our Made in a Day artists where she created a unique piece of work in a day live at the show.
 Find out more about her work here….Helaina Sharpley

 Domestic Porcelain Ceramics